 2010; ILLINOIS; COOK COUNTY; $55,000 JURY AWARD:

-A woman was driving her family along a busy highway near downtown Chicago when a truck in the neighboring lane immediately veered into hers.
+A woman was driving her family on a busy highway near downtown Chicago when a truck in the neighboring lane immediately veered into hers.
 The jolt caused her to react and go into the opposite lane except there was a car there.
 She collided with that vehicle and then into a bunch of barrels.
 The incident caused the mother severe cervical strain.

 She sued the truck driver for starting the accident.
-At trial, the defendant truck driver replied that the woman should have kept a better lookout herself, driven slower, and sounded her alarm prior to colliding with the third vehicle.
+At trial, the defendant truck driver replied that the woman should have kept a better lookout herself, driven slower, and sounded her alarm before colliding with the third vehicle.
 The jury sided with the woman and awarded her $55,000 for her injuries including the following damages:

 - Medical Costs: